Alpine Meadows (ski resort): History

+JMA Ventures, owner of the Homewood Mountain Resort on the west shore of Lake Tahoe, purchased Alpine Meadows from Powdr Corporation in July 2007.
+In 2011, Alpine Meadows merged with the well-known neighboring ski resort and 1960 Olympic site, Squaw Valley.
+Ownership transferred largely to the umbrella company Squaw Valley Ski Holdings, LLC.

+1982 Avalanche

+A major avalanche occurred at the Alpine Meadows Resort in the early spring of 1982 after days of intense storms.
+The avalanche impacted the base area of the resort in the late afternoon of March 31 resulting in the deaths of seven individuals.
+One person, Alpine Meadows employee Anna Conrad, was successfully extracted from the debris by search and rescue teams after being trapped for five days inside a collapsed resort building.
+Conrad was found in part due to the use of search and rescue dogs, making her the first avalanche survivor to be rescued using search dogs in the United States.

+The resort and avalanche are featured in a documentary titled Buried: The 1982 Alpine Meadows Avalanche on Netflix.

 Movie location

 Alpine Meadows was featured as the location of the fictional "Alpine College" in the movie Wild Wild Winter.
 Portions of the movie, including all exterior sequences, were filmed at the resort.
-The 1966 Universal Pictures comedy was directed by Lennie Weinrib and starred Gary Clarke and Chris Noel.

 Jamaican ski team

 Alpine Meadows is a partnership inspired by Errol Kerr, a resident of Truckee who has U.S. and Jamaican citizenship.
 Kerr represented Jamaica in the 2010 Winter Olympics.

 Squaw Valley merger and gondola controversies

-In September 2011, Alpine Meadows and Squaw Valley Ski Resort merged under common management led by Squaw Valley’s parent company, KSL Capital Partners.
+In September 2011, Alpine Meadows and Squaw Valley Ski Resort merged under common management led by Squaw Valley's parent company, KSL Capital Partners.
 Alpine Meadows’ parent, JMA Ventures, owns a smaller part.
 The new umbrella entity over both resorts will be known as Squaw Valley Ski Holdings, LLC.
 Squaw Valley Ski Holdings seeks to connect the two resorts with a “Base-to-Base” gondola.
 It has been discussed in the media that the new company will seek to eventually combine the two resorts into one mega-resort through an agreement with a local property owner, Troy Caldwell, who owns the land connecting Alpine Meadows and Squaw Valley - White Wolf Mountain.
 If connected via White Wolf, the combined ski area would be the second-largest resort in North America, behind Whistler Blackcomb.
-Alpine Meadows and Squaw Valley offers visitors 6,000 skiable acres, eight peaks, 44 lifts, and over 270 trails.
-Resort owners need permission from local land managers, including both Placer County and the Tahoe National Forest which are currently studying the proposed project’s environmental impacts.
+Alpine Meadows and Squaw Valley offer visitors 6,000 skiable acres, eight peaks, 44 lifts, and over 270 trails.
+Resort owners need permission from local land managers, including both Placer County and the Tahoe National Forest which are currently studying the proposed project's environmental impacts.
 A number of conservation organizations, including Sierra Watch and the Sierra Club, consider the proposed gondola a threat to Granite Chief Wilderness.